 Keep your eyes peeled for the friendly sea lions that call Monterey Bay home and visit the historic Carmel Mission for a slice of tranquility and authentic architecture.

-You can’t visit the city without swinging by the Golden Gate Bridge, and what better way to see it than by bike.
-There are several guided San Francisco tours that take you over this engineering icon on two wheels, with plenty of stops for those all-important photos.
+You can’t visit the city without swinging by the Golden Gate Bridge, and what better way to see it than by bike?
+Several guided San Francisco tours take you over this engineering icon on two wheels, with plenty of stops for those all-important photos.
 Electric bikes are available for those who’d like a little extra oomph.

 The Californian city of San Francisco is one of the most-visited destinations in America, and it’s easy to see why.
 Home to the famous Golden Gate Bridge, the notorious Alcatraz Island, and a buzzing waterfront, this popular coastal hub has been attracting tourists for centuries.
 Surrounded by hills and overlooking the Pacific Ocean, San Francisco might just be the prettiest city in the country.